vivekfeelfree/gemini-cli-termux/README.md

 This fork supports optional integration with Termux-API commands for Android device access.
 Enable Gemini to interact with your device hardware and Android features.

+**Context memory + TTS note:**

+- The Termux fork ships JSON context memory at `~/.gemini/context_memory/{base.json,user.json,user.journal.jsonl}`.
+In `/settings → Context Memory` you can toggle autoload, choose the primary source, and (if needed) enable writes to `base.json` via `Allow Base Memory Writes`.
+- TTS notifications are controlled by
+  `/settings → Notifications → Enable TTS Notifications`.
+When disabled, `termux-tts-speak` is blocked even if an agent asks for it.
+These behaviors are merge-safe and confined to Termux patches.

 ### Quick Setup